-Non-Police Category 2011 2012 2013
+Non-Police Category 2012 2013 2014

-Homicide: Murder and Non-negligent Manslaughter 0 0

-Manslaughter Negligent Manslaughter 0 0

-Sex Offenses-Forcible 0 0 0

-Sex Offenses-Non-Forcible 0 0 0

 Robbery 0 0 0

 Aggravated Assault 0 0 0

 Burglary 0 0 0

 Motor Vehicle Theft 0 0 0

 Arson 0 0 0

 Hate Crimes

 Occurrences of Hate Crimes 0 0 0

-Arrests/Referrals for Campus Disciplinary Action
+Arrests/Referrals for Campus Disciplinary Ac ction

 Liquor Law Violations 0 0 0

 Drug Law Violations 0 0 0

 Illegal Weapons Possession 0 0 0

-NOTE: A "Hate Crime" is one in which the victim is selected intentionally because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
+NOTE: \\\ A "Hate Crime" is one in which the victim is selected intentionally because of his or her actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
 Hate crimes must be reported by category of prejudice: race, gender, religion, sexual orientation, ethnicity or disability.
 For the purposes of this data collection, only the total numbers of hate crimes are being requested.
 Hate crime information is gathered by the criminal offenses of: (1) Murder/Non-negligent man-slaughter, (2) Aggravated Assault, (3) All forcible sex offenses, (4) Forcible rape, (5) Negligent Manslaughter, (6) Arson, and (7) Simple Assault.